 The rubbing of air against the sides of the duct causes friction.
 The most common type of duct used in heating and air conditioning systems is the flex duct.
 This type of duct has many folds to allow it to be stretched and bent into any needed shape.
 However, if these ducts are not stretched out tightly, they can generate a lot of friction and reduce airflow.

 Turbulence is generated when air is forced to turn.
 Essentially, it pushes against itself, reducing its forward momentum.
 Turbulence becomes a problem if the corners in a duct system are not properly set up.
 Too many corners, or corners which use an elbow with a square edge inside the turn instead of a curved edge, generate a lot of turbulence and result in less airflow.

 While too much turbulence or friction within the ductwork of an HVAC system is the primary cause of insufficient airflow, there are other explanations as well.
 One simple reason for reduced airflow is that air registers, or vents, are closed.

 Before you worry, check the air vents.
 One may have inadvertently closed.
 Another common problem that results in weakened airflow is a clogged air filter.
 Heating and air conditioning systems incorporate one or more filters to catch particulates as air flows through them, improving air quality in the home.
 As an air filter traps dust and other small particles, it becomes clogged.
 Too much dirt buildup on a filter can prevent proper airflow.

 If the fans responsible for blowing air through the system are broken, then air will not be passing through the system.
 Even a dirty fan will reduce efficiency, decreasing airflow.

 Like most mechanisms, efficiency may be decreased by several factors.
 To keep your home cool in summer and warm in winter, inspect your filters, fans, and vents.
 Maintaining your HVAC this way can mean a much longer lifespan.

-If you need assistance with yearly maintenance, contact the HVAC experts at Emergency Air Heating and Cooling.
+If you need assistance with yearly maintenance, contact the HVAC experts at Emergency Air Heating Cooling & Plumbing.
 Ask us about how you can save money on monthly energy costs with regularly scheduled maintenance.